 At the bottom of the ocean, lost to time, there’s a movie I’ve been thinking about for a long time.
 In 2004, when DreamWorks was unsure of what exactly to do after the mammoth success of Shrek and its sequel, they took to the seas with an all-star voice cast for what was meant to be the next big animated picture.
 Today, we plunge to hit rock bottom and discuss one of the biggest trainwrecks in animation and shark movies – Shark Tale.

 The problems with Shark Tale start with its protagonist.
-Oscar, voiced by Will Smith, is a fish who works at a whale wash who is deeply unsatisfied with his life at the bottom of the reef.
-Now wanting a better life is something we can all relate to, but Oscar is a jackass to everyone he encounters.
+Oscar (Will Smith) is a fish who works at a whale wash who is deeply unsatisfied with his life at the bottom of the reef.
+Now wanting a better life is a relatable trait, but Oscar is a jackass to everyone he encounters.
 This includes his best friend Angie (Renee Zellweger), who gives up a family heirloom so he can pay off his debt to the mob, comprised of sharks led by Don Edward Lino (Robert De Niro).
 So what does Oscar do?
 Immediately use the money he got from selling the heirloom to bet on a sporting event, losing the money in the process.

 Of course, Oscar claims credit for killing Lenny and decides to exploit this for fame.
 The rest of the movie essentially follows Oscar living a lavish life, getting with self-described gold digger Lola (Angelina Jolie), and treating everyone around him like trash, including the woman who earlier attempts to get him out of debt.
 When he gets his comeuppance, it provides some of the only genuine joy in the movie.
 If there were any justice, a character so clearly abhorrent as Oscar would never had gotten a happy ending.